© Copy right by EEO 21, LLC

 relationship between your condition and the original injury.
 Finally, the physician should

-work, the physician should edintify the dates of disability and provide work tolerance
+the physician should edintify the dates of disability and provide work tolerance limitations.

 CA-20 Attending Physician's Report